-Adopted: March 6, 2000 Updated: August 3, 3009 Updated: December 8, 2010 Guidance and counseling programs are provided by the school system with the ultimate aim of improving student performance by implementing strategies and activities that support and maximize student learning; helping students to grow in their personal and social development; and providing a foundation for acquiring the skills that enable students to make a successful transition from school to the world or work.
-The principal of each school is directed to develop a counseling program that meets the objectives of the State Board of Education's comprehensive school counseling program curriculum and the needs of the student population at that school with the objective of improving student performance.
+Adopted: March 6, 2000 Updated: August 3, 3009

+Guidance and counseling programs are provided by the school system with the ultimate aim of improving student performance by implementing strategies and activities that support and maximize student learning increasing skills; helping students to grow in their personal and social development; make adjustments; addressing problems that interfere with learning or the classroom environment; and providing a foundation for acquiring the skills that enable students to make a successful transition from school to the world or work assisting in career and college planning.
+The principal of each school is directed to develop a counseling program that meets the objectives of the State Board of Education's comprehensive school counseling program curriculum and that will meet the needs of the student population at that school with the objective of improving student performance.